Research Paper By Marie Camille Toulenonde

-Low self-confidence often comes across the way, preventing us from doing things.
+Low self-confidence often comes across that way preventing us from doing things.
 In my coaching activity, I can say that about 2/3 of my clients, at one point in the coaching path, talk to me about their low self-confidence.
-That is the reason why I have decided to do my research paper on this topic, trying to understand better what it really is, where does it come from, and how we can work on it during our coaching sessions.
+That is the reason why I have decided to do my research paper on this topic, trying to understand better what it is, where does it come from, and how we can work on it during our coaching sessions.

 I – What is Self-confidence?

 Self-confidence refers to a feeling of trust in one’s abilities, qualities, and judgment.
 “Confidence” comes from the Latin “fidere”, to trust.
 To be self-confident is to trust in oneself, and, in particular, in one’s ability or aptitude to engage successfully or at least adequately with the world.
 A self-confident person is ready to rise to new challenges, seize opportunities, deal with difficult situations, take new responsibilities, etc…

 It’s common for people who lack the self-confidence to find certain areas of their life affected.
 Relationships can be complicated, careers can stale, lifestyle can become unbalanced.
 Effectively, low self-confidence might make people feel full of self-doubt, be passive or submissive, or have difficulty trusting others.
 They may feel inferior, unloved, or sensitive to criticism.

 On the contrary, self-confidence generates happiness and well-being.
 Typically, when someone is confident in his/her abilities, he/she is happier due to his/her successes.
 When someone is feeling better about his/her capabilities, the more energized and motivated he/she is to take action and achieve personal goals.

 The terms self-esteem and self-confidence are often used interchangeably when referring to how you feel about yourself.
 Although they are very similar, they are two different concepts.
 It is important to understand their roles when looking to improve your overall sense of self.